artyomtrityak/backbone-package-template/README.md

 - It's tested.
 Project has unit-tests which covers it's functionality.
 Each master update is autotesting by Travis CI

 - It's configured.
-Auto-compication coffee, sass (scss), run unittests in terminal (in real browsers or phantomjs) on each file save.
+Auto-compilation coffee, sass (scss), run unittests in terminal (in real browsers or phantomjs) on each file save.
 It's done.
 It's work.
 You don't need spend time for configuration.
 Just take and use.

 - It's free and opensourse.
 If you have some idea how to improve this structure you can just make pull request.
 Issues can be created if you don't know how it will be better to solve problem and me or someone else will be able to help.